robertlarkins/preferred-development-practices/C#/AnalyzerRulesets.md

 ### CS1701 and CS1702
 These two rules appear to be redundant now and are disabled by default.
 It appears they are a relic from early .Net Framework.
+Infact it appears that 1701 & 1702 are built in supressions and deleting the `<NoWarn>` element from the .csproj and going back to the Build properties they still persist.

 See:
  - https://github.com/dotnet/roslyn/issues/19640